2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

 \subsection{Magnetic Sector: Instantons and Stability}

-Beyond the mean field level, there are non-perturbative objects in the spectrum of the 2-form U(1) gauge theory---and thus of 2-form U(1) QSLs---the vortices of the gauge potential~$A$.
-These are the magnetic excitations, topological defects in the gauge field, directly analogous to the famous Dirac magnetic monopoles in 1-form quantum electrodynamics (QED).
+Beyond the perturbative or mean-field level that we have looked at thus far, there are non-perturbative objects in the spectrum of the 2-form U(1) gauge theory, and thus of 2-form U(1) QSLs---the vortices of the gauge potential~$A$.
+These are the ``magnetic'' excitations, topological defects in the gauge field, directly analogous to the famous Dirac magnetic monopoles in 1-form quantum electrodynamics (QED).
 Consider a compact $\pe$-form field (``$\mathrm{e}$'' for ``electric''), e.g. a compact scalar ($\pe=0$) or compact vector potential $(\pe=1)$.
 Compactness allows the field to wind non-trivially around a $(\pe+2)$-dimensional surface, creating a vortex.
-These vortices are $\pmag$-dimensional topological defects, where $\pmag = D-(\pe+2)$ in $D$ spacetime dimensions, and are referred to as magnetic excitations~\cite{teitelboimMonopolesHigherRank1986}.
-In standard 1-form quantum electrodynamics in $\cramped{D=3+1}$ dimensions, $\pmag=4-(1+2)=1$, and these vortices are the worldlines of the Dirac monopoles, whose analogue in QSI are called visons~\cite{hermelePyrochlorePhotonsSpin2004,gingrasQuantumSpinIce2014}.
-In the quantum theory they are disorder operators, which act to disorder the electric configurations, meaning that there is a competition between electric and magnetic charge~\cite{fradkinDisorderOperatorsTheir2017}.
+In a Lagrangian description, these vortices are $\pmag$-dimensional defects (m for magnetic), where $\cramped{\pmag = D-(\pe+2)}$ in $D$ spacetime dimensions, and are referred to as magnetic excitations~\cite{teitelboimMonopolesHigherRank1986}.
+In standard 1-form quantum electrodynamics in $\cramped{D=3+1}$ dimensions, $\cramped{\pmag=4-(1+2)=1}$, and these vortices are the worldlines of the Dirac monopoles, whose analogue in QSI are called visons~\cite{hermelePyrochlorePhotonsU12004,gingrasQuantumSpinIce2014}.
+In a Hamiltonian description, they are disorder operators which act to disorder the magnetic field configurations~\cite{fradkinDisorderOperatorsTheir2017} (see \cref{apx:2-form-gauge-theory}).